andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2017-04-02-core-data-fundamentals-swift.md

 ---
 Core Data is an extremely powerful framework for managing and persisting data on your users' devices.
 And let's face it: saving data to your users' devices is inevitable.
 The question is, which data management and persistence technology you use when the time comes for _you_ to tackle this challenge?

-I've been hard at work on a new course for Pluralsight called &#8220;[Core Data Fundamentals with Swift][1]&#8220;, and the best news is that it's now LIVE in the Pluralsight library!

-The course will give you the essential skills you need to architect an app to use Core Data.
+"[Core Data Fundamentals with Swift][1]" will give you the essential skills you need to architect an app to use Core Data.

 # Course Trailer